codylindley/frontend-tools/README.md

-#Landscaping (i.e. build stuff) With Frontend Tools
+#Landscaping With Frontend Tools

-An opinionated list of frontend tools for desktop/laptop (i.e. does not include tablet or phone yet) development
+An opinionated list of frontend tools for desktop/laptop (i.e. does not include tablet or phone yet) web development

+##Coding Tools

 ---